sftpplus/sftpplus-docs/chevah/server/static/documentation/operation-client/ftp.rst

 This assumes that the remote server supports this type of credentials.

+For client validation, the client proving its identity to the remote server, ensure that the client key and certificate specified by the `ssl_key` and `ssl_certificate` configuration options.

+When the SFTPPlus client-side does not send its certificate due to a misconfiguration, the server-side might not accept the SSL/TLS connection and will emit an SSL handshake error message.

-When the certificate is accepted as the credential, the configured password is ignored and not sent to the server.
+Once the certificate is accepted as the credential, the configured password is ignored and not sent to the server.

 If the certificate is rejected as the credentials, it will fall back to using